Looking for the top web hosting solutions on the market? Then you’re in the right place.

 Some hosting services offer a refund if they fail to meet their uptime guarantee, but that doesn’t cut it because every downtime is going to cost you.

-Google continues to emphasize page speed in their algorithm, which makes it one of the most important factors to consider when choosing a web host.
+Google continues to emphasize page speed in its algorithm, which makes it one of the most important factors to consider when choosing a web host.

-To analyze and compare the page speed of some of the most popular web hosts, we’ve created a test site on them and ran speed tests with different testing tools such as Pingdom and Load Impact.
+We’ve created a test site and ran speed tests for web hosting comparison with different testing tools such as Pingdom and Load Impact.

-- One-click script install: It helps you easily install website script like WordPress, Joomla, etc. on your host.
+- 1-click script install: It helps you easily install website script like WordPress, Joomla, etc. on your host.

 - Website builder: While most hosting providers offer website builder as a standard feature, not every builder is created equal.
-For example, some web host only allows you to build a basic website with the builder, whereas others even let you launch an online store with it.
-The key is to figure out whether the builder comes with the right set of features you’ll need.
+For example, some web hosts only allow you to build a basic websites with their builder, whereas others even let you launch an online store with it.
+The key is to figure out whether their builder comes with the right set of features you’ll need.

 - Control panel: Examine how your web host lets you manage your hosting account.
 The most popular control panel is cPanel, but you can also find providers that offer different web-based control panel.